collective/plone.jsonapi.routes/README.rst

 Installation
 ------------

-The official release is on pypi, so you have to simply include plone.jsonapi.routes_ to your buildout config.
+The official release is on pypi_, so you have to simply include plone.jsonapi.routes_ to your buildout config.

 Example::